 Heat and Buildings Strategy

-The Secretary of State for BEIS, plans to publish the Heat and Buildings Strategy alongside a statement from the Chancellor in June 2021.
+The Secretary of State for BEIS, has had plans to publish the Heat and Buildings Strategy alongside a statement from the Chancellor since June 2020.
+However, this has been further delayed until October 2021.
+It seems the Treasury has been slow to face up to the costs of not addressing climate change.

 The share of renewable heat in the UK is almost the lowest of any country in Europe – because the UK imposes very high taxes on electricity.